-Learn to take a little bit of this and a little bit of that (but be selective) and never conform yourself to the teachings or beliefs of one person.
+Learn to take a little bit of this and a little bit of that (but be selective) and never conform yourself to the teachings or beliefs of one person or discipline.
 In this post I want to delve into the subjects that came together to give me a better understanding of myself and others.

 My late teens and early 20’s was a time in my life when I became drawn towards Zen buddhism and Taoism.
-The practice of Zen buddhism led me to seek another viewpoint on understanding what’s going on behind human consciousness.
-What’s underneath my behaviors, my viewpoints.
+The practice of Zen buddhism led me to seek another viewpoint on understanding what’s going on behind human consciousness, what’s underneath my behaviors, my viewpoints.
 From these Eastern philosophies of mind I moved on to learn about the human mind from building a viewpoint based on various scientific disciplines.
 Dedicated scientists who seek to create an accurate explanation of a given phenomenon can be very useful in helping us to understand the human experience.
-So I fell off into neurology, psychology, philosophy, and psychocybernetics, In parallel I studied the works of Freud, Carl Yung, Fredrich Nietzsche and subjects like history (ancient, medieval, military, science), politics, current world affairs, crime, deviant/antisocial behavior, big business, human biology, robotics, manufacturing technology, computer science, artificial intelligence, physics (gravitation, quantum field theory), entomology, astronomy, cosmology, social studies, marine biology, architecture and geology.
-This is not a complete list.
+So I fell off into neurology, psychology, philosophy, and psycho-cybernetics, In parallel I studied the works of Freud, Carl Yung and Friedrich Nietzsche.
+I was also quite fascinated by computers and artificial intelligence.
+My first computer I fondly remember was an Atari ST. I was either 18 or 19 at the time.

-On one side of the fence I have placed neuroscience (neurology, psychology, molecular biology), human biology and quantum field theory and computer science as being subjects that have given me a very thorough description of what a human being is and how the interactions between the human mind/body and the world culminates in projecting ourselves(consciousness).
-All the other subjects are on the other side of the fence and lead me to understand the extraordinary complexity of the human brain and body.
-This complexity is what causes problems when we don’t understand the mechanics of our being and we exhibit behavior and viewpoints that are counterproductive in our lives.
+Neuroscience, cognitive psychology, molecular biology, human biology and computer science are subjects that have given me a very thorough description of what a human being is and how the interactions between the human mind/body and the world culminates in projecting ourselves(consciousness).
+These scientific disciplines have lead me to a multi faceted view of the extraordinary complexity of the human brain and body.
+This complexity is what causes problems when we don’t comprehend the mechanics of our being and we exhibit behavior and viewpoints that are counterproductive in our lives.
+Cognitive dissonance.
 Some of us with the use of understanding/enlightenment can without drugs or therapy dissipate negative behaviors.
 Some of us cannot.
 This isn’t a sign of weakness this is a fact that points to the realization that each of us is wired differently, all of us variations on a theme.

-The tragic thing is, even after you understand the underpinnings of human behavior and the interplay between the mind/body, genetics and environment that doesn’t mean you can now easily control your behavior and make all the right moves.
+The tragic thing is, even after you understand the underpinnings of human behavior and the interplay between the mind/body, genetics and environment that doesn’t mean you can now easily have more control over your behavior and make all the right moves.
 I think you should start small.
 Identify one of your negative behaviors and find a way to get rid of it.
 Don’t try and change several behaviors at a time.
 Also look at behaviors that could be improved such as social and parenting skills.

 Once you understand what’s behind the curtain that influences and sometimes totally controls what you do and say you have created a launch point into the effort of attempting to program your brain to produce positive behaviors and viewpoints that are more useful to you.

-Look around you if you are blessed to be in a developed country and behold the staggering achievements of the human brain and possibly you can come to realize why you can many times have a difficult time trying to reach your goals.
-It is a mighty computer interacting with a complex environment that you must learn to understand in order to learn how to control it.
+Look around you if you are blessed to be in a developed country and behold the staggering achievements of the human brain and possibly come to realize why you can many times have a difficult time trying to reach your goals.
+The human brain/body a powerful computer and sensors interacting with a complex environment that you must learn to understand in order to learn how to control it.